-The untimely July 2016 deaths of Dawn and Antonio Armstrong continue to hang over their loved ones’ heads like a dark cloud, but it’s actually made even worse by the ongoing legal proceedings.
-After all, as chronicled in ABC’s ’20/20: I Have Been Watching,’ the couple’s accused perpetrator is none other than their then-teen son Antonio “AJ” Jr., and he has already faced two mistrials.
-So with a third trial already on the cards for March 2023, it’s imperative to note that most of the family — especially grandmother Kay Winston — utterly believes in the youngster’s innocence.
+The untimely July 2016 deaths of Dawn and Antonio Armstrong continue to hang over their loved ones’ heads like a dark cloud, but it was actually made even worse by the lengthy legal proceedings.
+After all, as chronicled in ABC’s ’20/20: I Have Been Watching’ and ’20/20: All American Murder’ the couple’s perpetrator is their son Antonio “AJ” Jr., and he faced three trials.
+So with the final one concluding with his conviction in August 2023, it’s imperative to note that most of the family — especially grandmother Kay Winston — utterly believes in his innocence.

 Who is Kay Winston?

 Kay still remembers how shaken she was upon hearing this news the same night, only to be bewildered further as she learned her 16-year-old grandson had been arrested for capital murder.
 That’s why she’d told officials, “Let me tell you something, if AJ done did something like this, it’s got to be drug-related?” as soon as she arrived at the scene, but then added she knew he didn’t do it.
-In fact, apart from her, the majority of their friends, family, and extended relatives are also of the opinion AJ is entirely guilt-free, driving them to stand by him as he continues to face court.
+In fact, apart from her, most of their friends, family, and extended relatives also held the same opinion, driving them to stand by him as he faced court.

 Where is Kay Winston Now?